martinez-jorge/jxmartinez/content/post/coming-soon.md

 projects: []
 ---

 In this section, I will share my experiences as a researcher in higher education.
 I left graduate school in 2014 to pursue a career in research and data analytics just short of finishing my dissertation.
-I have grown and learned much more in the past five years than I did in graduate school.
-That is not to say my training at the University of Washington was not beneficial.
-In fact, it was probably some of the best training I could get as a budding sociologist.
-However, leaving academia gave me an opportunity to grow my data proficiency to a much broader, more applied, and richer skill set beyond theory testing in a narrowly-defined academic setting.
+I have grown and learned so much since then.
+Leaving academia gave me an opportunity to grow my data proficiency to a much broader, more applied, and richer skill set beyond testing theory in a narrowly-focused academic setting.

 Here are some of the topics I hope to cover in the near future: